How tax calculations work

 Once you have set up your account correctly, you are ready to use the tax calculation APIs.

-We always recommend developing any new integration against Quaderno Sandbox first.
+We always recommend developing any new integration and testing it with Quaderno Sandbox first.

 Quaderno lets you choose the best way to calculate taxes within your app: